 The commitment runs from the beginning of August 2017 through the end of June of 2018.
 The 2017-2018 school year calendar is still being finalized but we will communicate an exact start date as soon as it is known.
 We generally follow the same calendar as the Public Schools (Thanksgiving, Winter and Spring breaks, federal holidays, etc.) with some exceptions.
 You can also check out the 2016-2017 on each of our schools’ pages to get an idea of what next year’s calendar will be like.

 Tutor Corps members interested in the Teacher Residency can apply after having been accepted into the Tutor Corps.
-Candidates can e-mail Melissa Frank at [email protected] for more details.
+Candidates can e-mail Manny Campos at [email protected] for more details.

 It is preferable that candidates attend an in-person interview at one our campuses.
 This allows candidates to meet members of our school community, visit our school location and the surrounding neighborhood, as well as work directly with our students.
 However, we do understand that this may not be possible for everyone and therefore we do offer Skype interviews as an alternative to a school visit.

 Due to the eligibility requirements, a student on an F-1 visa would not be able to serve under the AmeriCorps program.